aayanl/zcash-cli-cockpit/README.md

 Access cockpit at the following url: https://localhost:9090/

-## install zcash
+## install zclassic

 https://z.cash/download.html

-Follow the <a target="_blank" href="https://github.com/zcash/zcash/wiki/1.0-User-Guide">Install Guide</a> to build zcash from source.
+Follow the <a target="_blank" href="https://github.com/z-classic/zclassic/wiki/1.0-User-Guide">Install Guide</a> to build zcash from source.

 ## prepare your linux system
 Login to your linux server with your regular user account to get started.

     nproc and pidof commands are required to be functioning by this plugin.

-zcash-cli-cockpit plugin requires "zcash-cli" executable to be in your system path.
+zclassic-cli-cockpit plugin requires "zcash-cli" executable to be in your system path.
 It is possible to create a symbolic link to the "zcash-cli" binary.

     cd zcash_git_checkout_dir
     sudo ln -sr ./src/zcash-cli /usr/bin/zcash-cli

-## installing zcash-cli-cockpit plugin
+## installing zclassic-cli-cockpit plugin
 Cockpit will search ~/.local/share/cockpit/ directory for plugins.

     mkdir ~/.local/share/cockpit/